Understanding Veganism

 Published

 I want to explain the vegan position and help everyone become more understanding of our outlook.
 This is not necessarily about convincing you to become vegan but being more aware of your carnist bias.
-If you think veganism is a diet choice then please read on.

 Kick start your first VS Code extension